rstacruz/stylelint-rscss/README.md

 ## Examples

-Here are some valid examples according to [RSCSS] rules:
+Here are some valid examples according to [RSCSS] rules.

-- `.component-name` - Components should be two or more words, separated by dashes.
-- `.component-name > .element` - Elements should be one word.
-Use `>` to denote markup structure.
-- `.component-name > .element.-foo` - Variant classes begin with a `-`.
-- `._helper` - Helpers start with a `_`.

 ```scss
 .component-name { }